quixio/quix-samples/python/destinations/MQTT/README.md

 # MQTT

-[This project](https://github.com/quixio/quix-samples/tree/main/python/destinations/MQTT) publishes data to MQTT.
+[This code sample](https://github.com/quixio/quix-samples/tree/develop/python/destinations/MQTT) demonstrates how to consume data from a Kafka topic and publish it to an MQTT broker.

 ## How to run